epfl-ada/ada-2023-project-badabob/README.md

 Analyse the evolution of the personas attributed to men and women over time.
 Study how varied the personas associated to each gender are.

-6. **Main vs Secondary Characters** \
+6. **Main Characters** \
-Determine the proportion of women in leading roles and its evolution.\
+Extract main characters and their gender from movie summaries to determine the proportion of women in leading roles and its evolution.\
-TO BE COMPLETED BY JULIAN

 7. **Regression for representation**\
 Regression analysis to predict when equal representation of women and men in movies will theoretically be reached according to the trends of the last century.